6 Day Great Smoky Mountains Itinerary With Easy Hikes, Lodging and Local Tips

 Note: The road turns to gravel but is in good shape and doable in most any car.

-The trail, an old logging road, is an easy, flat, wide trail running alongside the Middle Prong of the Little River with views of small cascades and a roaring waterfall.
 I like this trail because you can walk for as long or short as you’d like and retrace your steps back to the car whenever you’re ready.
 It’s also suitable for a jog stroller if needed.

 The side trail leads to a bridge crossing where you’ll find a good swimming hole for the kids.
 If you want to skip the walk to the waterfall and swim instead, this is a good bet.